History of Santa Barbara, California: 21st century

-In the mid-2010s, there was a noticeable increase in vacancy rates in downtown Santa Barbara, as business slowed there.
-A 2015 city commission found that downtown had an "unbalanced mix of retailers" as "tourist-oriented stores and national retailers dwarf the amount of quality local/regional stores."
-Negative views of the area's homeless population also affected business; in 2011, the city voted to modify the city's bench designs to be less usable to the homeless, and in 2018, the city "prohibit[ed] sitting or lying down on the first 13 blocks of State Street".
+Starting in the mid-2010s, the downtown State Street corridor began to see higher commercial vacancy rates, increased homelessness, and a general downturn in foot traffic.
 Worsening the crisis was the COVID-19 pandemic, which killed a reported 765 city residents from 2020 to March 23, 2023.
 Multiple businesses—retail franchises and locally owned shops—closed, and in response, the city closed off eight blocks of State Street to cars, making it a pedestrian mall; reaction to the change was mixed, but as the pandemic waned, the street continued mostly as is.
-In 2023, bike lanes were added to the street, and cars were allowed to drive on a one-way street design, but only to drop off passengers at the Granada Theatre.